nipy/nipype/CONTRIBUTING.md

 **2. [Fork][link_fork] the [Nipype repository][link_nipype] to your profile.**

-This is now your own unique copy of Nipype.
+This is now your own unique copy of Nipype repository.
 Changes here won't affect anyone else's work, so it's a safe space to explore edits to the code!

+You can clone your Nipype repository in order to create a local copy of the code on your machine.
+In your local Nipype directory, run `pip install -e .[dev]`.
+This will add your version of nipype to your local python environment and install dependencies needed for development.

-Make sure to [keep your fork up to date][link_updateupstreamwiki] with the master repository.
+Make sure to [keep your fork up to date][link_updateupstreamwiki] with the original Nipype repository.

 **3. Make the changes you've discussed.**

 If you're adding a new tool from an existing neuroimaging toolkit (e.g., 3dDeconvolve from AFNI), check out the [guide for adding new interfaces to Nipype][link_new_interfaces].

-To confirm that your changes worked as intended, [clone your fork][link_cloning] to create a local directory.
-In this local directory, run `python setup.py develop`.
-This will add your version of nipype to your local python environment.

-Then, in this local nipype directory, run `make check-before-commit`.
+When you are working on your changes, you should test frequently if you are not breaking the existing code, more on testing you will find [the testing section of Nipype documentation](http://nipype.readthedocs.io/en/latest/devel/testing_nipype.html).

+It's a good practice to create a new branch of your Nipype repository for a new set of changes.

+Before pushing your changes to GitHub run `make check-before-commit`, this will remove trailing spaces, create new auto tests, test entire package and build the documentation.
 If you get no errors, you're ready to submit your changes!

 **4. Submit a [pull request][link_pullrequest].**

-Submit a new pull request for your changes, using the tags outlined in the [tagging pull requests section](#tagging-pull-requests).
+A new pull request for your changes should be created from your GitHub account.

-A member of the development team will review your changes to confirm that they can be merged into the main codebase.

-## Tagging Pull Requests

-Pull requests should be submitted early and often!
 When opening a pull request, please use one of the following prefixes:

 * **[ENH]** for enhancements